 5.3 Professional Liability and Your Nursing License

-As discussed in the previous sections, professional liability occurs when a civil lawsuit compensates patients who allege they have suffered injury or damage as a result of professional negligence.
+As discussed in the previous sections, professional liability occurs when a civil lawsuit compensates clients who allege they have suffered injury or damage as a result of professional negligence.
 Many nurses elect to purchase malpractice insurance to protect themselves from professional liability, especially if working in specialty areas that experience a high number of claims, such as in obstetrics or post-anesthesia care units (PACUs).
 The Nursing Service Organization (NSO) works in association with the American Nurses Association to provide malpractice insurance for nurses interested in purchasing it.

 Read more about malpractice insurance available for nurses at https://www.nso.com/.